USACE/cwms-data-api/README.docker-compose.md

 ## Here are the following pre-steps
 1. Add `<real host ip> cwms-data.localhost auth.localhost traefik.localhost` to the /etc/hosts file
-2. In the pki directory run `./genall.sh`.
+2. In the compose_files/pki directory run `./genall.sh`.
 This will create the initial PKI infrastructure
 3. Create an environment file with appropriate references for your environment and testing.